 IRS Form 1098-T

-Access the 2019 Form 1098-T online through the Heartland ECSI website.
-Eligible students can find the form with their First/Last Name, SSN, and 2019 Zip Code.
+Access the Form 1098-T online through the Heartland ECSI website.
+Eligible students can retrieve the form with their First/Last Name, SSN, and Zip Code of the requested calendar year.
 Look-up your 1098-T

 form 1098-T update

 Beginning with tax year 2018, we will report in Box 1